Perl-Toolchain-Gang/YAML-Tiny/t/README.md

 include `done_testing`.
 They should use `subtest` for any repetitive testing that loops over test cases.
 Callback should check for the expected test points (see below) and skip a TML block if those points are not available.

+The TestUtils library contains utility functions.
+Testing functions should not be added here (i.e. nothing that uses Test::More).

 ## YAML data files in t/data